How to Minimise Your Cat’s Stress Levels When Going Away

 Traditionally the cattery was the “go-to” for when you need to leave town.
 The main problem with catteries is that they are not your home and certainly don’t smell, sound or feel like home for your cat!
 Whilst your little one will have their own pen, as luxurious as it may appear, it will be unfamiliar and will be viewed by most cats with trepidation.

 Cat Sitters or Housesitting services take place within your own home.
 Your cat will not have the upheaval involved in moving to a cattery, surrounded by unfamiliar people and unfamiliar feline smells!
-By using a service like Cat in a Flat you will also ensure your sitter is able to administer medications, is police checked and both cat and sitter will also be fully insured against accidents and ill health.
+By using a service like Cat in a Flat you will also ensure your sitter is able to administer medications, is police checked and both cat and sitter will also be covered against accidents and ill health.

-How to minimise stress
+How to minimise your cat’s stress

-Types of food, bowls, litter, feeding times, TV times, you name it, you preserve it!
+Types of food, bowls, cat litter, feeding times, TV times, you name it, you preserve it!
 The only thing that should be absent from your cats’ routine while you are away is you!

 Build a rapport with your cat-sitter, but more importantly, let your cat build up a relationship prior to you going away.
 It is vital your cat sitter knows your cat and is well informed of your cat’s routine to make sure you are fully prepared.